bingeli1212/nitrile-preview/doc/DOC-diagram.md

 at (0,0), with a width of 10, and height of 15, and with the 'xrange' set to 5 and 'yrange' set to 0.4.

-    barchart.setup 0 0 10 15 5 0.4
+    barchart-setup 0 0 10 15 5 0.4

-The 'barchart.bbox' is to draw a bounding box covering the entire barchart.
-It does not require any arguments.
+The 'barchart-bbox' is to draw a bounding box covering the entire barchart- It does not require any arguments.

-The 'barchart.vbar' is to draw vertical bars.
+The 'barchart-vbar' is to draw vertical bars.
 The arguments are the y-values of the bar themselves.
 Thus, to draw the previous five bars, it will be

-    barchart.vbar 0.1 0.3 0.2 0.4 0.2
+    barchart-vbar 0.1 0.3 0.2 0.4 0.2

-The 'barchart.ytick' operation is to draw "ticks" along its y-axis on the left hand side, and also show the label for each axis to its left hand side.
+The 'barchart-ytick' operation is to draw "ticks" along its y-axis on the left hand side, and also show the label for each axis to its left hand side.
 Its arguments are the location of ticks, and they should be stated in the same input range as those of the 'vbar'.
 For example, if ticks were to be placed at the location of '0.1', '0.2' and '0.3', then following command should be issued.

-    barchart.ytick 0.1 0.2 0.3
+    barchart-ytick 0.1 0.2 0.3

-The 'barchart.xtext' is to add information at the bottom of each bar as to express what these bars are intended for.
+The 'barchart-xtext' is to add information at the bottom of each bar as to express what these bars are intended for.
 The text must be provided by a set of quotation marks that must proceed all options and scalars.
 The scalars express the location of vertical bars on x-axis.